Vic Armstrong: Career

+An early role of his before Indiana Jones was in Steptoe and Son episode "The Seven Steptoerai".

 The 6 ft Armstrong doubled for 6 ft 1 in Harrison Ford in the first three Indiana Jones films, 6 ft 2 in Timothy Dalton for Flash Gordon, George Lazenby for the Swiss Alps skiing scenes in the Bond film On Her Majesty's Secret Service, and 6 ft 4 in Christopher Reeve in Superman and Superman II.
 Reportedly, Armstrong looked so much like Harrison Ford that the crewmembers on the films were constantly mistaking him for Ford.
-This proved useful when Ford injured his back and had to sit out for filming crucial action sequences in Indiana Jones and the Temple of Doom and Armstrong filled in for him.
-The stunt where he jumps from a horse onto a German tank in Indiana Jones and the Last Crusade was voted one of the Top Ten film stunts of all time by a panel of experts and Sky Movies viewers in the UK in 2002.
-On a private photograph taken on the film set, Ford wrote to Armstrong, "If you learn to talk I'm in deep trouble!"
+This proved useful when Ford injured his back and had to sit out for filming crucial action sequences in Indiana Jones and the Temple of Doom, and Armstrong filled in for him.
+The stunt where he jumps from a horse onto a German tank in Indiana Jones and the Last Crusade was voted one of the top-10 film stunts of all time by a panel of experts and Sky Movies viewers in the UK in 2002.
+On a private photograph taken on the film set, Ford wrote to Armstrong, "If you learn to talk, I'm in deep trouble!"
 Armstrong was unable to work on the fourth Indiana Jones film, Indiana Jones and the Kingdom of the Crystal Skull, due to commitments to The Mummy: Tomb of the Dragon Emperor.
-However, he had discussed possible action sequences with Steven Spielberg during production of War of the Worlds.
+He had discussed, though, possible action sequences with Steven Spielberg during production of War of the Worlds.

-Armstrong is a famed stunt coordinator and action unit director, notable for (amongst others) the action sequences of several James Bond films, War of the Worlds, and I Am Legend.
+Armstrong is a famed stunt coordinator and action unit director, notable for (amongst others) the action sequences of several James Bond films, War of the Worlds and I Am Legend.
 Armstrong was also the opening scene director on Terminator 2: Judgment Day.

-In 1993, Armstrong's made his directorial debut with action film Joshua Tree (a.k.a.
-Army of One), starring Dolph Lundgren, George Segal, Kristian Alfonso and Ken Foree.
+In 1993, Armstrong made his directorial debut with action film Joshua Tree (or Army of One), starring Dolph Lundgren, George Segal, Kristian Alfonso, and Ken Foree.

-He was the subject of This Is Your Life in 2003 when he was surprised by Michael Aspel at Pinewood Studios.
+He was the subject of This Is Your Life in 2003, when he was surprised by Michael Aspel at Pinewood Studios.

-In 2012, Armstrong was Second Unit Director for The Amazing Spider-Man.
+In 2012, Armstrong was second unit director for The Amazing Spider-Man.
 In 2013, he signed on to direct Left Behind, a remake of the series that got released in 2014.
 His next directorial effort was the true story A Sunday Horse.

 He also worked on the 2022 Amazon Prime Video series The Lord of the Rings: The Rings of Power as second unit director and action director.

 Armstrong is a long-serving member of the British Stunt Register.